etiennegodin/inat-obs-scorer/README.md

 Selection happens at two levels:

-**Observation-level eligibility** — only verifiable observations: georeferenced, dated, with media, non-captive.
+**Observation-level eligibility** — only verifiable observations: georeferenced, dated, with media.
 Casual and ineligible observations are excluded from the training set but preserved as a separate class for potential future modelling.

 **Observer-level coverage** — observers must meet both:
 - **Minimum activity**: ≥ 20 observations, ensuring a meaningful historical footprint for observer reputation features